Sowjanya-HR/Sowjanya-HR/README.md

 <h1 align="center">Hi 👋, I'm SOWJANYA H R</h1>
-<h3 align="center">I am a passionate and dedicated student of Information Technology at T. John Institute of Technology, Bangalore, with a strong enthusiasm for front-end development and a commitment to learning back-end technologies.
-Currently, I am working on Data Structures and Algorithms with C++ and the MERN stack, and I continuously expand my knowledge in HTML5, C, C++, Java, and Python.</h3>
+<h3 align="center">I am a passionate and dedicated student of Information Technology at T. John Institute of Technology, Bangalore, with a strong enthusiasm for front-end development and a commitment to learning back-end technologies.</h3>

 - 🔭 I’m currently working on [Software_Testing_using_selenium-python](https://github.com/CHIRANJEEVICHETAN/Software_Testing_using_selenium-python)